Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 **Mar 03, 2024**

+First time on praise since Super Bowl Sunday

 Quiet study hall.
 This isn't awkward at all.

 Burned all my pencil lead and nearly all my paper.
 Was in the classroom until 11p finishing M171A HW6.
-You don't know how many Quadratinis and jolly ranchers I ate (I was losing my sanity)
+You don't know how many Quadratinis and jolly ranchers I ate (I'm going insane)

 &nbsp;